Who We Are and What We Look For

 Our talented contributors consist of professional travel writers, freelance travel writers, and passionate travelers with practical information and inspirational ideas to share; we are interested in usable first-hand information, and we certainly appreciate engaging writing which requires little editing.

-For publication in Transitions Abroad's website and our webzine (TAzine), payment is on acceptance, ranging from $25 to $150 (the average payment is $100 for an article in the 1000-2000 word range) based upon how much traffic we believe the submission will generate over time from our audience, while maintaining our editorial guidelines.
+For publication in Transitions Abroad's website and our webzine (TAzine), payment is on acceptance, ranging from $25 to $150 (the average payment is $100 for an article in the 1000-2000 word range) based upon how much traffic we believe the submission will generate over time, while maintaining our editorial guidelines.
 Payment for submissions is made preferably via PayPal, or by check if necessary.
 We never publish a piece prior to your compensation!

 Please submit your article(s) "on spec" via email to email@example.com.
 Should you have any questions, suggestions, detailed queries, or feedback about the Writer's Guidelines please email us.